 Contact-less curb-side pickup is available during regular open hours.
-If the weather is non-cooperative, the pickup will be just inside the library front door.
-You may request items via phone 659-2626, <a href="mailto:emai
+If the weather is non-cooperative, the pickup will be just inside the library main entrance.
+You may request items via phone 659-2626, email or online through our catalog.
+Your requested items will be checked out to you, placed in a bag, and tagged with your name.
+We will email or call you when your items are ready to be picked up.